 6. Override Do Not Disturb and system volume

-Unfortunately, right now Apple’s APIs do not allow our app to override Do Not Disturb mode or the system volume on iOS.
-If this changes in the future, we can investigate ways to implement the feature to override system volume for push notifications.
+Unfortunately, right now, Apple’s APIs do not allow our app to override Do Not Disturb mode or the phone volume on iOS.
+If this changes in the future, we can investigate ways to implement the feature to override phone volume for push notifications.

-The current workaround to have an OnPage alert override the Do Not Disturb or silent switch is to have the alert delivered as an IVR redundancy call using a dedicated switch, called Emergency Bypass.
+The current workaround to have an OnPage alert override the Do Not Disturb or phone volume is to have the alert delivered as an IVR redundancy call using an Emergency Bypass.
 This can be done on iPhones with iOS 10+ by following the steps below:

 - Click on the Contacts Tab